Charters Reports Reviews Shop Text Us (305) 209-5594

 • Yellowtail chumming in 40-60 feet is the proven play today

-• The light variable breeze makes for a lazy drift — perfect for getting the chum slick established
+• The light variable breeze makes for a lazy drift, which is what you want for getting the chum slick established

 Davis Reef

-• Mid-reef standout in flat conditions.
+• A mid-reef standout in flat conditions.
 1-foot seas mean zero excuses

 • Mutton drifts in 60-80 feet should fire on the incoming tide

-• The afternoon window will be cleaner than the morning as winds organize
+• The afternoon window will be cleaner than the morning as the wind organizes

-• If you’re looking for a consistent day of bottom fishing with minimal weather worry, Davis is hard to beat
+• If you want a consistent day of bottom fishing with minimal weather worry, Davis is hard to beat

 Crocker Reef